Skip to main content

 ${CMD}

-Bacalhau will use the default ENTRYPOINT if your image contains one.
-To override it, pass --entrypoint to bacalhau docker run.
+Bacalhau will use theΒ default ENTRYPOINT if your image contains one.
+If you need to specify another entrypoint, use the --entrypoint flag to bacalhau docker run.

 For example: